ewa-edun/EcoBuddy_OLD/README.md

 - On community, add better active chalenges where users can gain points as well.
 These challenges are created by the creator of the app and elite users(like level 100 for example) with large followings.

+- Add a review menu on the profile page where they can send reviews of ecobuddy to us or to the app store directly.
 - View full blog article page.
 - Add more profile levels and achievements.
 - Add more loading screens to make the ux better.